-Unless you’re the CEO, you won’t have the ability to snap your fingers and make immediate changes to your work environment.
+Unless you’re the CEO, you won’t have the ability to snap your fingers and make immediate changes to your work environment, even when you are feeling underappreciated.
 But there are some proactive steps everybody can take to feel more valued on the job.

 Before you can take active steps towards feeling valued at work, you need to set the level by defining what “proper value” means to you.
 Think of the process more as defining “what I need” rather than “what they need to do.”

 When answering this question, it’s important to be realistic about the commitments you need from your managers.
 After all, they’re only human.
 Try to value their perspective in the same way you’d prefer them to value yours.
 If you show that you have empathy for their needs, they’ll be more likely to have empathy for yours when you speak to them.

 “Feeling valued in your role is an important aspect to many when it comes to workplace happiness.
 I think a key tip is truly understanding what you enjoy about your job the most and what are your areas of opportunity.
 Once you self-reflect on these few things, it will help you define what you need from your manager to get more exposure to the parts of your job you like.
 Then your manager will better understand the parts of your role that you need to work on,” says Smith.